 - Don't over-fertilize: especially during the 'pregnant' fruiting stages.
 Too much food can actually be counterproductive & make the fruits slow-growing and smaller.

 Some growers also share that if you play the stress game with the dragon fruit plants, that is, let the base dry & cut water for 2-5 days, the plants will produce more flowers in response.
 This can be done with some fertilizer addition + artificial lighting for the plants.
 They're put in fear mode & often speed up the reproduction for the survival of younger generations.

-Enjoy the fruit
+Enjoy the fruits

 If you've downsized the plants, give it enough good bits gradually as it grows & give it just enough protection, then sooner or later the plants will start to fruit.

 Don't give up hope.
 You're not doing anything wrong, maybe it's just not time yet.
 Some folks have seen their trees flower & fruit within the 1st year of growing.
 Certainly, your plants can too!
 Best of luck.

 - Does the variety need hand pollination

 - Is the pollen good or is there any pollen inside